milos994/IV-Ryd-Task/README.md

 ## About Project

-An application used by Ryd engineers to check my knowledge while creating some issues :) Built with Node & Express.
+An application used by Ryd engineers to check my knowledge while reporting some issues :) Built with Node & Express.

 ---
 ## Features